As a local authority you must review your rights of way improvement plan every 10 years.

 - alternative routes for cyclists, horse riders and walkers to avoid using busy roads

-- circular routes for leisure use, eg walking, running, cycling
+- circular routes for leisure use, for example, walking, running and cycling

-- paths and routes by water or the sea which need repairing
+- paths and routes by water or the sea that need repairing

 - crossings over roads, railways, rivers and canals

-- existing rights of way, eg those that end in cul-de-sacs or that have different rights along their length
+- existing rights of way, for example, those that end in cul-de-sacs or that have different rights along their length

-- routes for local journeys, eg walking to work, the shops, railway stations
+- routes for local journeys, for example, walking to work, the shops or railway stations

 - routes to help people travel through or around heavily developed areas